Table of Contents

 Frequently Asked Questions (FAQs)

 Beau’s lines are horizontal or sloping depressions in the nails.
-They can be multiple fine lines or just a couple of lines or transverse depressions.
+They can be multiple fine lines, just a few lines, or transverse depressions.

 Is Beau’s Line Dangerous?

-Not at all, Beau’s lines are completely harmless and nothing that you should be worried about.
+Not at all; Beau’s lines are harmless and nothing you should be worried about.

 Can Fungus Cause Beau’s Lines?